dustin/dustin.sallings.org/_posts/2009-07-11-skyscraper.markdown

 the mechanism for determining what things exist and what parameters they take are very programmatically accessible.

-You can discover available commands through `translate.skyscraper.im`, but, I'll just tell you what it'll tell you:
+You can discover available commands through `translate.skyscraper.im` as shown in [this video][vimeo-adhoc], but I'll just tell you what it'll tell you:

 ### The Input